quartzbio/quartzbio-python/docs-source/source/vaults_and_objects.md

 ## Creating Folders

 Folders can only be created within a vault for which the user has write-level permission.
-Folder names are case-insensitive.
+Folder names are `case-insensitive`.
 If a user attempts to create a folder with a duplicate name, the vault will add an incrementing number to the name (i.e. folder, folder-1, folder-2, ...).

 ```Python